 have to go to this particular woman's daughter?
 That in itself

 was weird beyond weird.
-Be that as it may, the woman
+Be that as it may, this woman

-standing three feet away undoubtedly had the answer to the most
+standing before me undoubtedly possessed the answer to the most

 burning question of my life.

 Mrs. Ballantyne could clear up this mystery that I obsessed over